 The main thing to keep in mind is that (in most cases) your search option should be one of the most prominent elements of your homepage.
 And probably of a number of other pages as well.
 That doesn’t go for product pages, as that would be the end result for a query.
 But please, do add it in a less prominent way to these pages, so people can continue shopping at all times.
 It wouldn’t hurt to test variations of that search bar location and see what works best for your audience.

 There are two kinds of internal search result pages in online shops:

-- Actual internal search result pages, found by adding a search query to the search option on a website, and
+- Actual internal search result pages, landed on after entering a search query in the search bar of a website, and

 - your product category pages, that can be found by clicking a link to that category.

 Both basically look the same, right?
 The main difference is that the category pages are presented after clicking a link, most probably in the menu, and the search result pages are presented after an actual search query.
 Think about an online fashion shop that gives you the choice between the main categories Men and Women.
 The search query is predefined.

 These search result pages should have the following characteristics:

 - Highlighted search keywords